-Article 20 Competent authorities for registration
+Competent authorities for the registration of data altruism organisations registration

 - (1) Each Member State shall designate one or more competent authorities responsible for the register of recognised data altruism organisations and for the monitoring of compliance with the requirements of this Chapter.
-The designated competent authorities shall meet the requirements of Article 23. - (2) Each Member State shall inform the Commission of the identity of the designated authorities. - (3) The competent authority shall undertake its tasks in cooperation with the data protection authority, where such tasks are related to processing of personal data, and with relevant sectoral bodies of the same Member State.
+The designated competent authorities for the registration of data altruism organisations shall meet the requirements of Article 23. - (2) Each Member State shall inform the Commission of the identity of the designated authorities. - (3) The competent authority for the registration of data altruism organisations shall undertake its tasks in cooperation with the data protection authority, where such tasks are related to processing of personal data, and with relevant sectoral bodies of the same Member State.
 For any question requiring an assessment of compliance with Regulation (EU) 2016/679, the competent authority shall first seek an opinion or decision by the competent supervisory authority established pursuant to that Regulation and comply with that opinion or decision.